 As a result, it’s common for people to narrow their health-club horizons.
 And this tendency may be standing between them and fitness gains.

-In the following pages, we break down four areas in a typical health club and describe the tools and techniques to try in each space.
+Below, we break down four areas in a typical health club and describe the tools and techniques to try in each space.
 We also offer expert guidance on finding your footing as you venture into the unknown.

 Not all health clubs are identical, of course, but you can expect to find the following on most fitness floors: